 Improved organization: Software tools can help you organize and manage your requirements in a structured and systematic way, making tracking and reviewing them easier.

-Enhanced collaboration: Requirements management software can facilitate collaboration among team members, allowing them to access and update the requirements documentation in real time.
+Enhanced collaboration: Requirements management software tools can facilitate collaboration among team members, allowing them to access and update the requirements documentation in real time.

 Enhanced traceability: Software tools can help you trace the relationships between different requirements, helping you understand how changes to one requirement might impact others.